WeeFav/FinancialAnalysis/README.md

 News are sourced from [here](https://huggingface.co/datasets/Zihan1004/FNSPID) and [here](https://www.kaggle.com/datasets/miguelaenlle/massive-stock-news-analysis-db-for-nlpbacktests/data), which contains financial news from 2009 to 2023.
 The processed data includes the news title, stock symbol, and date.

 Usage: run the extract_news.py script.
-The proccesed, combined data will be saved locally
+The proccesed, combined data will be saved locally.

 ### Exploratory Data Analysis
 Based on the financial statements and stock price, we can conduct data analysis to analyze companies performance.